-Many students consider attending graduate school when they graduate from Iona College.
+Many students consider attending graduate school when they graduate from Iona University.
 To be successful in graduate school, you must know your career goals and be attending for the right reasons.

 The best reason to enroll in graduate school is that you love a particular subject and want to further your studies or because you need an advanced degree in order to enter or move up in your profession of choice.

 If you are planning to avoid the “real world” or you do not want to commit to your job search, then perhaps grad school may not be the best option for you.